Last Updated on September 12, 2022 by Heally

-They’re delicious and jam-packed with vitamins, flavonoids, antioxidants.
-One of those antioxidants, quercetin, which has been found to reduce cellular death that is caused by oxidation and inflammation of neurons.
+They’re delicious and jam-packed with vitamins, flavonoids, and antioxidants.
+One of those antioxidants, quercetin, has been found to reduce cellular death that is caused by oxidation and inflammation of neurons.
 Apples also contain high levels of boron, which has been shown to increase electrical activity in the brain, which is associated with improved memory and better cognitive function.

-With more than 7,500 different varieties of apples to choose from, there are an unending number of flavors to snack on or incorporate into fall time meals.
+With more than 7,500 different varieties of apples to choose from, there are an unending number of flavors to snack on or incorporate into fall-time meals.
 Apple cider vinegar has also been connected to numerous benefits.

 Beets have been shown to lower blood pressure, reduce your risk of heart disease, and improve focus by increasing blood flow to the frontal lobe.
 They are typically available year-round but are at their best when they are in season — late summer through fall.
 There are a variety of beet types including purple, golden, white, and multi-colored.
 Pickle, juice, or roast, your beets to make them an easy addition to your autumn meals as a side dish.